 Around 2% of Lithuania’s population are from one of these ethnicities (excluding the ethnic Russians).

-Subsequently the Jewish community was greatly hit by the Nazi German occupation and its Holocaust (1941-1945).
+Subsequently, the Jewish community was greatly hit by the Nazi German occupation and its Holocaust (1941-1945).
 The remaining Jews have largely emigrated to Israel.

 Thus there are similarities between modern Jewish minority and the Russophone community in their linguistic, irreligious and political preferences.

-The widespread atheism causes friction between Jewish religious and seccular (ethnicity-based) communities over who are the descendants of interwar Jewry and should be entitled to receive back the real estate nationalized by the Soviets and related compensations.
+The widespread atheism causes friction between Jewish religious and secular (ethnicity-based) communities over who are the descendants of interwar Jewry and should be entitled to receive back the real estate nationalized by the Soviets and related compensations.

-1923 census ennumerated 153 743 Jews in Lithuania (excluding Vilnius region), or some 7,1% of the entire population (the share was decreasing).
-It is estimated that by 1939 Lithuania had up to 220 000 Jews (including Vilnius region).
-The 1959 Soviet census found 24 672 Jews in the Lithuanian territory (a decrease of 89%, most of it attributable to the German genocide, some of it to succesful emmigration and some to Soviet expulsions).
-Due to emmigration to Israel this number further shrunk to 12 392 in 1989 census (-50%), to 4 007 in 2001 Lithuanian census (-68%) and to 3 050 in 2011 census (-24%).
+1923 census enumerated 153 743 Jews in Lithuania (excluding Vilnius region), or some 7,1% of the entire population (the share was decreasing).
+It is estimated that by 1939 Lithuania had up to 200 000 Jews (including Vilnius region).
+The 1959 Soviet census found 24 672 Jews in the Lithuanian territory (a decrease of 88%, most of it attributable to the German genocide, but some to successful emigration, Soviet expulsions or deaths while fighting for the Soviets).
+Due to emigration to Israel this number further shrunk to 12 392 in 1989 census (-50%), to 4 007 in 2001 Lithuanian census (-68%) and to 3 050 in 2011 census (-24%).

-Currently there far more people of Litvak origin outside Lithuania than inside; 70% of the South Africa's 85 000-strong Jewry alone have Litvak origins.
+Currently, there far more people of Litvak origin outside Lithuania than inside; 70% of the South Africa's 85 000-strong Jewry alone have Litvak origins.

-In the interwar period the Germans made up 4,1% of Lithuania‘s population (41,9% in the Klaipėda region and 1,4% elsewhere).
+In the interwar period, the Germans made up 4,1% of Lithuania‘s population (41,9% in the Klaipėda region and 1,4% elsewhere).
 Sadly this community was all but destroyed by the advancing Soviet armies in the World War 2.
 Most were either killed, expelled or evacuated never to return.
-A few however remained while some others chose to come back after Lithuania became independent once again.
-Currently Germans are the 7th largest ethnic community of Lithuania, made up of 3 200 people.
+A few, however, remained while some others chose to come back after Lithuania became independent once again.
+Currently, Germans are the 7th largest ethnic community of Lithuania, made up of 3 200 people.

 Tatars and Karaims are frequently thought of as similar peoples.
 Both these communities have Turkic roots and their presence in Lithuania dates to the 15th century when the Grand Duchy of Lithuania spanned from the Baltic to the Black Sea.
 It is these barren lands in modern day Ukraine where both Tatars and Karaims originate from, their ancestors brought to their current residences by Grand Duke Vytautas the Great.

 Tatars are Sunni Muslims.
 They were brought to Lithuania to serve as soldiers, their villages established at the Grand Duchy boundaries and around the capital city Vilnius.
-The lifes of Tatar leaders were somewhat similar to the Catholic nobility.
+The lives of Tatar leaders were somewhat similar to the Catholic nobility.
 Tatars gradually lost their language and speak Lithuanian natively today, but their Muslim faith survived and continued to distinguish them.
 Vytautas the Great brought in some 13 000 Tatars, but much less remain today with most Tatar villages disintegrated over the centuries.

 Karaims, on the other hand, practice their own Karaite faith, an offshoot of Judaism.
 They do not consider themselves to be Jews however and no government that ruled the area did.
 Even the Nazi German regime did consider Karaims to be a separate ethnicity, sparing them from the Holocaust.

-Unlike Tatars Karaims were always primarily city dwellers rather than soldiers (and in this trait similar to Jews).
+Unlike Tatars, Karaims were always primarily city dwellers rather than soldiers (and in this trait similar to Jews).
 Initially brought by Vytautas the Great to the Trakai town and Panevėžys area they eventually followed common migration patterns and established their community in Vilnius.
 However, Trakai remains the heartland of Karaims, and their dishes, such as kibin (Lithuanian: kibinai) pasties or krupnik alcoholic beverage, may be readily tasted in the town.

 Latvians, together with the Lithuanians, are the only nations speaking Baltic languages left in the world.
 Their relations are generally very good, and they call each other brothers.
 While there have been some political downtimes this has never made Lithuanians and Latvians dislike each other.

 There are only some 3 000 Latvians in Lithuania however - much less than there are either Poles, Russians or Belarussians.
 One part of Latvians lives in historical communities in the northern Lithuania close to the border of Latvia.
-Another part of Lithuania's Latvians lives in the major cities where they have largely immigrated in 1940s and later from Latvia-proper.
+Another part of Lithuania's Latvians lives in the major cities where they have largely immigrated in the 1940s and later from Latvia-proper.

-Perhaps because their cultural similarity to Lithuanians the Latvians of Lithuania generally receive less public attention than other traditional minorities of comparable size.
+Perhaps because of their cultural similarity to Lithuanians the Latvians of Lithuania generally receive less public attention than other traditional minorities of comparable size.

-Unlike in many southeastern European countries Gypsies make up only a small portion of Lithuanian population (2 500 people) but they are very visible for those who seek.
+Unlike in many southeastern European countries, Gypsies make up only a small portion of Lithuanian population (2 500 people) but they are very visible for those who seek.
 Next to Vilnius international airport there is a unique Gypsy district ("Taboras") full of illegally constructed wooden shacks whose owners refuse to pay any taxes.

-This favela-like district (the only such in Baltic States) of some 500 people is a major drug dealing spot and all attempts to curtail this activity or to resettle the Gypsies into social housing have failed so far (and there were many).
+This favela-like district (the only such in the Baltic States) of some 500 people is a major drug dealing spot and all attempts to curtail this activity or to resettle the Gypsies into social housing have failed so far (and there were many).